Short path length corrections to Djordjevic-Gyulassy-Levai-Vitev energy loss: Introduction

-We will also show that the second surprise is due to the breakdown of the large formation time approximation in the DGLV formalism.
-We emphasize that while previous work has demonstrated the extreme sensitivity of \emph{all} energy loss calculations to the collinear approximation \cite{Horowitz:2009eb,Armesto:2011ht}, and therefore the need to move beyond its use in all energy loss models, the sensitivity we find from the large formation time approximation is both new and different from the sensitivity to the collinear approximation.

-As such all current jet quenching models that include radiative energy loss based on pQCD must individually assess their sensitivity to the large formation time approximation when making quantitative comparisons with data.
+The DGLV formalism (see Sec.~\ref{sec:SetupAndCalculation} for more details) includes the assumption that the formation time of the radiated gluon is much larger than the Debye screening length.
+We will see that this ``large formation time'' assumption will play a crucial role in the derivation of the small separation distance correction term, resulting in a major reduction in the number of diagrams that contribute to the small separation distance correction.
+We will further show that, not only does the formation time set an important scale for the understanding of the early time physics of the correction term, but also that the large formation time assumption is invalid for much of the relevant gluon emission phase space.
+Previous work has demonstrated the extreme sensitivity of \emph{all} energy loss calculations to the collinear approximation \cite{Horowitz:2009eb,Armesto:2011ht}, and therefore the need to move beyond its use in all energy loss models.
+However, we emphasize that the sensitivity we find from the large formation time approximation is both new and different from the sensitivity to the collinear approximation.
+As such, all current jet quenching models that include radiative energy loss based on pQCD must individually assess their sensitivity to the large formation time and large system size approximations when making quantitative comparisons with data.